6 Things That Could Go Wrong If You Don’t Replace Your Aging Roof

 1. Development of undetected, damaging leaks

 However, it is important to consider the potential for undetected damage.
 Falling branches may damage the roof enough to cause leaks.
 Leaks may also develop after large hail may damage shingles to the point that they deteriorate prematurely.
 Also, flashings may rip loose in heavy winds.
 Ice dams may also damage shingles and flashings to the point that leaks result.
-Undetected leaks may result in rotting of the plywood, timbers and/or rafters.
+Undetected leaks may result in the rotting of the plywood, timbers, and/or rafters.
 Such deterioration compromises even the most well-designed and properly installed roof.

 2. More expensive roof repairs or replacement

-Due to the nature of Montgomery County's climate, extended periods of precipitation may combine with roof leaks to leave roof plywood, rafters and drywall wet for weeks.
+Due to the nature of Montgomery County’s climate, extended periods of precipitation may combine with roof leaks to leave roof plywood, rafters, and drywall wet for weeks.
 Once undetected roof leaks lead to rotting wood or damaged drywall, there is little choice but to tear out all the affected building materials.
 Costs rapidly escalate when such extensive repairs become necessary.